dustinpfister/blog_posts/_posts/vuejs-if.md

 ## 1 - Some Vue v-if basic examples

-So when working out a [template](/2019/05/07/vuejs-template/) the vue if directive can be used to define a condition that if true will result in the rendering of the element that it is used with, otherwise of false it will not render. the value that is used with the directive can be an expression or a data object property.
+So when working out a [template](/2019/05/07/vuejs-template/) the vue if directive can be used to define a condition that if true will result in the rendering of the element that it is used with, otherwise of false it will not render.
+The value that is used with the directive can be an expression, a data object property, or some kind of combination of the two.
+In this section I will just be going over a few quick basic examples of this v-if dirrective as well as a few closlely realated directeives such as the v-else dirrective.

-### 1.1 -
+### 1.1 - A Basic example of v-if.

 In this quick example if the type of a data object property is a number it will be fixed to two decimal points, else if it is a string then the full value of the number will be displayed.
 One element or another will be rendered, but not both depending on the type of the property.